prysmaticlabs/documentation/docs/devtools/net-design.md

 The above describes how we would handle the peer connection in the callback, we would validate each newly added peer using the hello rpc handler.
 This ensures any application logic stays in the sync package instead of the P2P package

 #### Round-Robin Batch Block Sync
 This sync mode requests subsets of the chain to multiple peers, perhaps even with some overlap in the future.
 The basic flow of this model of requests is to divide the requests evenly in round-robin fashion with peers.
-An important note to consider for batch syncronization is that a peer must enforce a maximum batch size defined in bytes (`REQ_RESP_MAX_SIZE`).
+An important note to consider for batch synchronization is that a peer must enforce a maximum batch size defined in bytes (`REQ_RESP_MAX_SIZE`).
 The requesting client should not exceed this value when determining the batch sizes to request.
 At the time of writing this document, this value is to be determined.
 So, we’ll temporarily enforce a max count of one epoch worth of blocks.
 Using the maximum SSZ encoded byte size of a block (1.122968 Mb), we can determine the max number of blocks to request to be within the size limit.

 For example, if we were to request blocks 10 through 25 from 4 peers: